influxdata/giraffe/giraffe/README.md

   - **layer**: _number.
 Optional.
 Defaults to 0 (the first layer) when not included._ The index of the layer in the **layers** array that will be displayed in the static legend.
 The static legend will only display data for a single layer.

-  - **valueColumn**: _string.
+  - **valueAxis**: _string.
 Optional.
 Defaults to 'y' when not included.
 Valid values are either 'x' or 'y'.
 This is to set where the 'values' that are displayed in the tooltip come from (which axis, x or y)

   - **message**: _string.
 Not used.
 Reserved for future implementation._ A string to display in the static legend.
 Does not affect the renderable content in the static legend, such as column names and data.